-Trump speaks to China, Japan leaders over growing North Korea threat
+Xi to Trump: 'Negative factors' straining US, China relations

 - Speaking in Seoul, Obama described North Korea as a "hard problem"

+The White House statement was more reticent, saying only that the two leaders discussed a range of issues of mutual interest including North Korea and trade relations.

-(CNN)US President Donald Trump spoke with Chinese President Xi Jinping and Japanese Prime Minister Shinzo Abe Sunday night over the threat from North Korea's nuclear program.
+US President Trump also spoke to Japanese Prime Minister Shinzo Abe by phone, with the two pledging deeper cooperation on North Korea, in the wake of growing frustrations over the rogue state.

-The phone calls came just two days after Trump declared US patience with North Korea was "over."
+Just two days ago, Trump declared US patience with North Korea was "over."

-"The era of strategic patience with the North Korean regime has failed.
-And, frankly, that patience is over," Trump said at the time.
+In conversations with Xi and Abe Sunday, Trump agreed with both leaders that efforts needed to be made to avoid conflict on the Korean Peninsula.

-Speaking to President Xi, the White House said Trump raised the growing threat of North Korea's nuclear and ballistic arsenals.
+According to the White House statement, Trump raised the growing threat of North Korea's nuclear and ballistic arsenals with the Chinese president.

 "Both leaders reaffirmed their commitment to a denuclearized Korean Peninsula," the White House said in a readout of the phone call.